 Relish Your Kratom Experience

 There are a ton of unique and creative ways to take kratom, but at the end of the day, it’s all up to the user’s preferences.
 Some people find kratom’s flavor to be disgusting if they take it directly or in tea form, and may benefit from adding sweetener (honey or sugar, for example) to the concoction.
 Another option may be steeping your kratom tea and black tea at the same time to mask kratom’s bitterness.
 Educating yourself on kratom’s history and its varieties can prove beneficial and help you find the kratom that is best for you!
-Just be sure you always consult your general practitioner before buying any new dietary ingredient.
+Just be sure you always consult your general practitioner before buying any new substance.

 Disclaimer: kratom is not used to treat, cure, or mitigate any disease, illness, ailment, and/or condition.
 Please see FDA import alert 54-15.
 We make no representations as to intended use or suitability for use.